splunk/splunk-connect-for-syslog/docs/sources/McAfee/index.md

 ## Product - EPO

-Initial support for the syslog means of data collection is NOT supported by any current Splunk TA, a custom TA is required
+Initial support for the syslog means of data collection is NOT supported by any current Splunk TA; a custom TA is required

 | Ref            | Link                                                                                                    |
 |----------------|---------------------------------------------------------------------------------------------------------|